euank/euank.com/_posts/2022-05-01-nixos-bisect.md

 has no support for incremental compilation (nor [`ccache` support](https://github.com/NixOS/nixpkgs/issues/153343)).
 Surely there's a better way!

-I knew that on most distros, including Ubuntu, it's possible to just build a kernel and use it, with full incremental compilation.
+On many other distros, including Ubuntu, it's possible to just build a kernel and use it, with incremental compilation working as one might expect.
 I installed Ubuntu 18.04 (a version old enough I thought it would build the 4.12 kernel with no complaint), and tried to bisect from there.

 This change from NixOS to Ubuntu instantly made the process less frustrating.
 Running `make && sudo make modules_install && sudo make install` in a checkout